 We intend to enter into nominating agreements, pursuant to which (a) Advent and its affiliates will have the right, at any time until Advent no longer beneficially owns at least 21.5% of our outstanding common stock, to nominate two designees to our Board; and (b) so long as each of Spectrum Equity and Jason Krantz together with each of their respective affiliates, owns at least 5% of our outstanding common stock, respectively, Spectrum Equity and Jason Krantz, and their respective affiliates, each have the right to nominate one designee to our Board.
 After such time as Advent and its affiliates no longer beneficially own at least 21.5% of our outstanding common stock but so long as Advent and its affiliates are the beneficial owners of at least 5% of our common stock, Advent and its affiliates have the right to nominate one designee to our Board.
-So long as Advent, Spectrum Equity and Jason Krantz together with their respective affiliates beneficially own at least 5% of our outstanding common stock, Advent, Spectrum Equity and Jason Krantz each have the right to nominate a designee to our Board to fill any vacancy of a director nominated by Advent, Spectrum Equity or Jason Krantz, respectively, due to death, resignation or removal.
+So long as Advent, Spectrum Equity and Jason Krantz together with their respective affiliates beneficially own at least 5% of our outstanding common stock, Advent, Spectrum Equity and Jason Krantz together with their respective affiliates beneficially own at least 5% of our outstanding common stock, Advent, Spectrum Equity and Jason Krantz together with their respective affiliates beneficially own at least 5% of our outstanding common stock, Advent, Spectrum Equity and Jason Krantz together with their respective affiliates beneficially own at least 5% of our outstanding common stock, Advent, Spectrum Equity and Jason Krantz together with their respective affiliates beneficially own at least 5% of our outstanding common stock, Advent, Spectrum Equity and Jason Krantz together with their respective affiliates to our Board to fill any vacancy of a director nominated by Advent, Spectrum Equity or Jason Krantz, respectively, due to death, resignation or removal.
 See "Management-Nominating Agreements".